n3nx/opencl-rs/opencl-heads/README.md

-# OpenCL Collections Library
+# OpenCL Heads

 ## Description

-Library that contains OpenCL APIs, Adapters, FFI headers and related utilities.
+Library that contains OpenCL FFI headers.

 This library is intended to support future version of OpenCL while maintaining long term support for Rust.

-By **Long Term Support**, we commit to fix bugs and to maintain proper functionality of this library over the years.
-We also plan to create several milestones for this project to have sustainable development over long period of time.
+By **Long Term Support**, we commit to fix bugs and to _actively maintain_ proper functionality of this library over the years.
+We also plan to create several milestones for this project to have _sustainable development_ over long period of time.

 ## Features

 This library is intended to provide these features alongside of traditional ones.

-1. Compatible with Latest OpenCL Versions (OpenCL 3.0)
+1. Compatible with latest OpenCL version (3.0)
-2. Supports Deprecated APIs for Previous Versions (OpenCL 1.1, 1.2 etc.)
-3. Lightweight Headers and API Objects
+2. Lightweight Headers
-4. Superior Error Handling
-5. Periodic Bug Fix Management
+3. Periodic Bug Fix Management
-6. Optimised for High Performance
+4. Optimizations for High Performance
-7. Ease of Use and Simplicity
+5. Ease of Use and Simplicity
-8. Types and Functions Safety
+6. Types and Functions Safety

 ## Installation